Algeria - Africa

 The practical budget pressure usually comes from three places: lodging around Typical mid-range rate, meals around Casual meal range, and whether you keep stacking paid stops into the same day.

-Transport is rarely the biggest problem if you already know the rough logic: Transit day pass or cap.
+Transport is rarely the biggest problem once you know the rough picture: Transit day pass or cap.

 Evenings in Algiers are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.